Tenacious D in The Pick of Destiny: Plot

-Later, the two manage to steal the Pick of Destiny from the rock museum.
-Armed with this supernatural pick, they plan to use the winnings from a local bar's talent contest to pay their rent, but before they can go on stage, they argue over who gets to use the pick first, snapping it in half accidentally.
-The bar's owner persuades them to go onto the contest without the pick.
+Later, after an intense chase from the museum security guards, the two manage to steal the Pick of Destiny from the rock & roll museum.
+Armed with this supernatural pick, they plan to use the winnings from a local bar's talent contest to pay their rent, but, before they can go on stage, they argue over who gets to use the pick first, snapping it in half accidentally.
+The bar's owner persuades them to go on stage and compete in the contest without the pick.
 The owner is revealed to be Satan in human form, who places the Pick of Destiny back on his broken tooth.
 Complete again, he obtains supernatural powers on earth and threatens to make Tenacious D his first victims.

 To save their lives, Tenacious D challenge Satan to a rock-off, which under the terms of the "demon code" he cannot decline.
 The terms, suggested by JB, are that if Tenacious D win, Satan must return to hell and pay their rent, but if they lose, Satan can take KG back with him as a sex slave.
-After the duel, Satan deems his rock better and attempts to shoot KG with a bolt of energy.
-JB jumps in the way, and the bolt bounces off The "JB KG" drawn logo on the base of the guitar, blowing off a piece of Satan's horn.
+After the duel, Satan deems his rock better and attempts to shoot KG with a bolt of lightning from his fingertips, but JB jumps in the way to save him, and the bolt bounces off the "JB KG" drawn logo on the base of his guitar, blowing off a piece of Satan's horn.
 As Satan is now incomplete once again, JB sends him back to Hell with the wizard's magical incantation.

-The two turn Satan's horn into the "Bong of Destiny", which the two smoke from as they write new songs.
+JB and KG turn Satan's horn into the "Bong of Destiny", which the two smoke from as they write new songs together.